shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 2. assuming he has over 30 millions US dollars in the bank, then:
 3. extract 25,000 US dollars , which should allow you to support yourself for many days.

+Most of the best employees are [geeky](https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/), and will

 ### Which music do you listen to while programming?

 A lot of people ask us that.
 Different software developers have different